Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $713 was successfully paid and registered.
+* The amount of $640 was successfully paid and registered.

-* Your payment has been completed and sent to the relevant authorities.
+* Your temporary file number is 202420166301/ESQ.

   ##